tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that this method of detecting optional data differs from the normal TLS method of having a variable-length field, but it is used for compatibility with TLS before extensions were defined.
+As of TLS 1.3, all clients and servers will send at least one extension (at least "key_share" or "pre_shared_key").

 client_version
 : The version of the TLS protocol by which the client wishes to